abjerner/Skybrud.Social.Facebook/authentication/authentication-page.md

 ## Obtaining an access token

-The access token can be obtained using the {{method:Skybrud.Social.Facebook.OAuth.FacebookClient.GetAccessTokenFromAuthCode}} method, where the response body will expose the access token.
+The access token can be obtained using the <code method="Skybrud.Social.Facebook.OAuth.FacebookClient.GetAccessTokenFromAuthCode, Skybrud.Social.Facebook">FacebookClient.GetAccessTokenFromAuthCode</code> method, where the response body will expose the access token.

 For the example below, the parameter for the method is the authorization code received when the user has successfully logged in through the Facebook authorization dialog, and been redirected back to your site.
 At this point, the `code` parameter in the query string will contain the authorization code.